-For each bundle position, limiting power history based on more realistic physics simulations was obtained using the bundle power/burnup distribution for the channels selected in Section 2.1.
+For each bundle position, the limiting power history based on more realistic physics simulations was obtained using the bundle power/burnup distribution for the channels selected in Section 2.1.
 As a conservatism, a bounding approach was used, which selects the highest power for a given burnup, even though it is based on the realistic power/burnup data.

 It is expected that the fuel bundles located at bundle positions 9, 10, 11, and 12 change their positions during refuelling and burn up at two locations.
 The fuel bundles located at bundle positions 11 and 12 decreased their power as they change their positions in the core while the fuel bundles located at bundle positions 9, 10 increased power.
-Thus, the calculation overpredicts the amount of fission product release for fuel bundles located at bundle positions 9 and 10, however, it tends to underpredict for the fuel bundles located at bundle positions 11 and 12 if the shape of overpower envelope is used for the calculation of fission product inventory.
+Thus, the calculation over-predicts the amount of fission product releases for fuel bundles located at bundle positions 9 and 10, however, it tends to under-predict for the fuel bundles located at bundle solutions 11 and 12 if the shape of the overpower envelope is used for the calculation of the fission product inventory.

-2.3 Fission Product Inventory Distribution & Fuel Temperature Calculations
+2.3 Fission Product Inventory Distribution and Fuel Temperature Calculations

-To calculate the amount of fission product release during an end-fitting failure accident, pellet temperature and fission product inventory distribution at gap, grain boundary and grain bound inventories were calculated by ELESTRES code (ELESTRES_m11c_w) [Reference 1] code for the fuel elements located at twelve fuel bundles in the limiting channel.
+To calculate the amount of fission product release during an end-fitting failure accident, the pellet temperature and fission product inventory distribution at the gap, grain boundary and grain-bound inventories were calculated by the ELESTRES code (ELESTRES\m11c\w) [Reference 1] for the fuel elements located at twelve fuel bundles in the limiting channel.

-The input data used in the calculation are the fuel element specification and material properties of CANDU 6 standard 37-element fuel bundle and the thermohydraulic conditions from the CATHENA analysis for Wolsong 2/3/4 were used.
-The power history of each fuel element obtained from the above was used and it calculated at each history point.
-For a fuel element, the fission product inventory and pellet temperature data calculated at each history point were surveyed to obtain maximum fission product inventory and volume-average pellet temperature.
+The input data used in the calculation are the fuel element specification and material properties of the CANDU 6 standard 37-element fuel bundle and the thermohydraulic conditions from the CATHENA analysis for Wolsong 2/3/4.
+The power history of each fuel element obtained from the above was used and calculated at each history point.
+For a fuel element, the fission product inventory and pellet temperature data calculated at each history point were surveyed to obtain the maximum fission product inventory and volume-average pellet temperature.

-3. Analysis Results
+3. ANALYSIS RESULTS

-Figure 1 shows core status of the channels during 0 to 610 FPDs, selected as high-power channels to calculate the amount of fission product release conservatively.
-It was found out that the channels located close to, but a little outward the center of the core.
+Figure 1 shows the core status of the channels during 0 to 610 FPDs, selected as high- power channels to calculate the amount of fission product releases conservatively.
+It was found that the channels are located close to, but a little outward, of the center of the core.

 Figure 2 shows the bundle power/burnup data for the high power channel located at bundle position 6.
 To obtain the limiting power history for the bundle position, a procedure of selecting the highest power at each burnup was performed.
 The resulting power history of the fuel bundle at each bundle position is shown in Figure 3.
-Overall power history distribution shows a symmetrical shape and the power increase close to the center of channel, in other words, at bundle positions 6 and 7.
-The highest discharge burnup was occurred at bundle positions 3 and 10, which produce the medium power level.
+The overall power history distribution shows a symmetrical shape and the power increases close to the center of the channel; in other words, at bundle positions 6 and 7.
+The highest discharge burnup occurred at bundle positions 3 and 10, which produce the medium power level.
 It was observed that the maximum discharge bundle burnup reached about 5100 MWh.
 As expected, the fuel bundles located at bundle positions 11 and 12 decreased power during refuelling in the core.
-In case of fuel bundle located at bundle position 12, the bundle was burned at high power about 700 MWh, then decreased suddenly to 200 kW at 3000 MWh.
-Thus, using existing shape of overpower envelope as a power history, it is expected that the calculation may underpredict fission product inventory at these positions significantly.
+In the case of the fuel bundle located at bundle position 12, the bundle was burned at high power, about 700 kW, then decreased suddenly to 200 kW at 3000 MWh.
+Thus, using the existing shape of the overpower envelope as a power history, it is expected that the calculation may significantly under-predict fission product inventories at these positions.